 - The mutagenicity of chemicals is proportional to number of colonies observed.

-- If large number of colonies on test plate is observed in comparison to control, then such chemical are said to be mutagens.
+- If there is a large number of colonies on the test plate in comparison to control, then such chemical are said to be mutagens.

 - Very few numbers of colonies can be seen on control plate also.
 This may be due to spontaneous point mutation on hisidine encoding gene.